How to create a proxy server on Heroku

 This error occurs when working with APIs in your application code, and these bugs creep up every time you are trying to call the origin from another URL.
 The CORS errors stem from a security mechanism that the browser implement called the same-origin policy.

-In this article, we are going to create our proxy CORS server hosting it on Heroku and having access to it anytime we need it instead of using the generally hosted public URL used by everyone, here on this URL, cors-anywhere.herokuapp.com
+In this article, we are going to create our proxy CORS server hosting it on Heroku and having access to it anytime we need it instead of using the generally hosted public URL used by everyone, here on this URL, https://cors-anywhere.herokuapp.com/

 Prerequisites